Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 Examples include Square, PayPal, and Stripe Payments.

-When choosing a payment processor for your business, it’s essential to consider which payment methods you want to accept for your business.
-Depending on the payment method you choose to accept, you’ll have different costs and hardware requirements.
+When choosing a payment processor for your business, we believe it’s essential to carefully consider which payment methods you want to accept for your business.
+Depending on the payment methods you choose to accept, you’ll have different costs and hardware requirements.

 Credit Card Processing